ContainerSolutions/runbooks/content/posts/python/object-is-not-subscriptable.md

 TypeError: 'type' object is not subscriptable
 ```

-## Problem {#problem}

-This problem is caused when you treat an object that cannot be indexed by trying to access it by an index or "subscript".
-In the above example, I'm looking for `map[value]` but `map` is already a built-in type that doesn't support accessing indexes.
-You would get a similar error if you tried to call `print[42]` because `print` is a built-in function.
+The code is trying to access `map[value]` but `map` is already a built-in type that doesn't support accessing indexes.

+You would get a similar error if you tried to call `print[42]`, because `print` is a built-in function.

+## Check RunBook Match {#check-runbook-match}

+If you get an error complaining:

+`TypeError: object is not subscriptable`

+Specific examples:
+* `TypeError: 'type' object is not subscriptable`
+* `TypeError: 'function' object is not subscriptable`

 ## Initial Steps Overview {#initial-steps-overview}